Dinuraofficial/Telegram-Music-Download-Bot/README.md

 Ex : `/mp3 stitches`

 # What is Telegram-Music-Download-Bot ?
-Telegram-Music-Download-Bot can Download Your MP3 Songs in Second
+Telegram-Music-Download-Bot can Download Your MP3 Songs in Second.